aidanandrucyk/mbs_data_storytelling/README.md

 assets/ contain all images used to populate the website.

+quiz_logic.js is our JavaScript code to make the quiz functional, display differing results, and send users their results.

 index.html is our primary markup document to fill and structure our website.

 public/style.css is our primary design document that was based on Figma Prototypes provided by Elo, Gemma, & and Tonai.